 Varying experts categorize data portals in different ways, but the more commonly used categories are:

-When a data portal has a broad range of content, interests, or topics, it is categorized as a horizontal portal.
+When a portal has a broad range of content, interests, or topics, it is categorized as a horizontal portal.
 The content on a horizontal portal is meant for a general audience.
 This kind of portal tries to present something for every user.

 What Are the Primary Advantages of a Portal